Al-medina Trust

 - Educational initiatives advancing Islamic studies

-- Supporting charitable organizations with similar Islamic educational and welfare missions
+- Supporting charitable organisations with similar Islamic educational and welfare missions

 Grant Types